Data Encryption Standard: Replacement algorithms

 Concerns about security and the relatively slow operation of DES in software motivated researchers to propose a variety of alternative block cipher designs, which started to appear in the late 1980s and early 1990s: examples include RC5, Blowfish, IDEA, NewDES, SAFER, CAST5 and FEAL.
 Most of these designs kept the 64-bit block size of DES, and could act as a "drop-in" replacement, although they typically used a 64-bit or 128-bit key.
 In the Soviet Union the GOST 28147-89 algorithm was introduced, with a 64-bit block size and a 256-bit key, which was also used in Russia later.

 Another approach to strengthening DES was the development of Triple DES (3DES), which applies the DES algorithm three times to each data block to increase security.
 However, 3DES was later deprecated by NIST due to its inefficiencies and susceptibility to certain cryptographic attacks.

 A crucial aspect of DES involves its permutations and key scheduling, which play a significant role in its encryption process.
 Analyzing these permutations helps in understanding DES's security limitations and the need for replacement algorithms.
 A detailed breakdown of DES permutations and their role in encryption is available in this analysis of Data Encryption Standards Permutations.

 DES itself can be adapted and reused in a more secure scheme.
 Many former DES users now use Triple DES (TDES) which was described and analysed by one of DES's patentees (see FIPS Pub 46–3); it involves applying DES three times with two (2TDES) or three (3TDES) different keys.
-TDES is regarded as adequately secure, although it is quite slow.
+TDES is quite slow and was once considered adequately secure, but has since been broken by attacks such as Sweet32.
 A less computationally expensive alternative is DES-X, which increases the key size by XORing extra key material before and after DES.
 GDES was a DES variant proposed as a way to speed up encryption, but it was shown to be susceptible to differential cryptanalysis.

 On January 2, 1997, NIST announced that they wished to choose a successor to DES.
 In 2001, after an international competition, NIST selected a new cipher, the Advanced Encryption Standard (AES), as a replacement.
 The algorithm which was selected as the AES was submitted by its designers under the name Rijndael.
 Other finalists in the NIST AES competition included RC6, Serpent, MARS, and Twofish.